bkamapantula/writing/2020/dec-2019-comics-workshop-hyderabad.md

 ![how to read](../workshop-takeaway-how-to-read.jpg)

+Many people were curious to know how it was created.
+Thanks to Priti for making it!

 ### Venue
 ISB turned out to be perfect host for the event.
 The lecture hall had a great setup for multiple boards, audio-video, microphones, seats.
 It was more than what we requested for.
 Giri (from ISB) took great care of the setup and us.